4PERTURE/PinkPipe_Testing/README.md

 PinkPipe.

-A (WIP) Pinker version of NewPipe, coz y not.
+A (WIP) Pink-themed materialized-er version of NewPipe, coz y not.

 Credits to NewPipe, plz don't copyright strike.